Copyright © Pierre Albou 2024.

 SmartInstaller (written by me in C#) is a CLR based application targeting .NET 4.6.2 (in order to not require any installation to run in Windows 10* and later).

-Depending on the underling system characteristics, SmartInstaller will install the 32 bits or the 64 bits version of CleanStartMenu and in the case of 64 bits systems propose an optional 32 bits installation.
-It installs CleanStartMenu, the utility program CSMprofiles, their help files and an uninstallation script (uninstall).
-Note that CleanStartMenu is not inscribed in the registry by SmartInstaller so it does not appear in the Programs and Features control panel.
-SmartInstaller also adds CleanStartMenu to the Startup folder so that it is launched at system startup and creates in the OS Start Menu a CleanStartMenu folder with shortcuts to the application, its utility program and uninstallation script.
+SmartInstaller installs CleanStartMenu, the utility program CSMprofiles, their help files and an uninstallation script.
+The later should never be called directly and no shortcut to it is created in the OS Start Menu.
+The uninstallation of CleanStartMenu is done through the Programs and Features control panel or the Applications tab of the Settings app in Windows 10 and 11*.
+SmartInstaller also adds CleanStartMenu to the Startup folder so that it is launched at system startup and creates in the OS Start Menu a CleanStartMenu folder with shortcuts to the application and its utility program.

-SmartInstaller window examples:
+SmartInstaller 2.0 window examples:

-mode on a 32 bits system SmartInstaller 64 bits
+SmartInstaller in not administrator mode on a 32 bits system SmartInstaller 64 bits

 The link in the installer window takes you here on this website.

-1 Copyright © Microsoft Corp.
+* Copyright © Microsoft Corp.